-1:1 ratio of fat to flour, that’s the basic start to a classic roux, a French paste that’s used to thicken numerous sauces, from white sauce to Espagnole.
-A roux is your go-to mixture for perfectly thick, lump-free sauces and is the basis for five of the mother sauces of French cuisine.
+A classic roux is a French paste made of flour cooked with fat and it is used to thicken numerous sauces, from white sauce to Espagnole.
+A roux is your go-to mixture for perfectly thick, lump-free sauces and is the basis for many of the mother sauces of French cuisine.

 It’s such a basic technique that you won’t find a chef in a modern, pro kitchen that doesn’t know how to make a perfect roux.
-In fact, it’s so well known that most decent home cooks know how to make one, but not everyone knows there’s actually different kinds of roux.
+In fact, it’s so well known that most decent home cooks know how to make one, so let's find out the different types of roux and how to make them.

 Classic White Roux